tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 ...
 ```

 The first and most obvious difference is that `:020000040000FA` record at the beginning.
-It's and Extended Linear Address record:
+It's an Extended Linear Address record:

 * `:` - Start code, one character, an ASCII colon ':'
 * `02` - Byte count, two hex digits, indicating the number of bytes (hex digit pairs) in the data field.